German

 German 331x:

 Students identify historical coherence and importance of time periods as a mode of cultural inquiry and analysis.
 They categorize and arrange knowledge.
-They apply concepts and methodology, while refining their German language and analytical skills by identifying key passages in literary texts, conducting close readings of texts and objects, and creating historical connections between them.
+They apply concepts and methodology, while refining their German language and analytical skills by identifying key passages in literary texts, conducting close readings of texts and objects, and creating historical, thematic, and aesthetic connections between them.
 Students demonstrate these skills in oral presentations and writing of different formats and lengths.
 These courses complement rather than precede courses in the 338x and 339x category.

 German 338x and 339x: